jvde-github/AIS-catcher/README.md

 ```
 ### Configuration file

-As per version 0.41 AIS-catcher can be partially configured via a configuration file in JSON format:
+As per version 0.41 AIS-catcher can be partially configured via a configuration file in JSON format,
 ```console
 AIS-catcher -C config.json
 ```
+where `config.json` is the name of any configuration file.
 The idea behind this feature is to simplify the set up of feeding multiple online sources.
 The minimal configuration file should have the following:
 ```json
 { "config": "aiscatcher", "version": 1 }
 ```